The Commonplace

 0.24

 Heterogeneity in study designs and contexts within the literature limits direct comparability and generalizability of findings.
-Research Productivity negative high comparability/generalizability of evidence across studies
+Research Productivity negative comparability/generalizability of evidence across studies

 n=103